 In connection with the exhibition “the afterlives of Modernity”, closing event of the Power and Architecture season at Calvert 22, ogino:knauss coordinated an Urban Reconnaissance lab in London.
 We decided to work on the exercise Commodified City: not a surprising choice, given the dynamics affecting nowadays London.
 The divergency between the exchange value of urban space and the use value for its citizens assumes here paramount dimension, and the role of this city as a main node in the global financial economy is reflected in the vertiginous financialisation of its spatial production.
 The workshop has been short and dense, focused on the area of Shoreditch were our hosting organisation is located, animated by a variegated group of participants with background ranging from art, design, to urban development, journalism and activism.

-For the occasion we have unveiled and employed for the first time the new text of the exercises, that will be soon online.
+For the occasion we have unveiled and employed for the first time the new text of the exercises.
 It has been also a way to test improvement and integrations made to the methodological device through previous workshops and a constant revision process.
 And we are really happy of the results.

 After the short introduction and the discussion of the definition of “Commodified City”, we explored connected definitions and topics, and asked each participant to pick up an exercise which they considered related with the topic or consonant with their personal interest or approach.
 Then we asked them to propose relevant destinations to design an itinerary revealing at best the aspects of London we were investigating.